stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 the course of the disease.
 This invention was followed by paragraphs of insinuating comment so outwardly respectful that it bore a double venom.
-Dr. Clarendon was, the article ran, undoubtedly the greatest and most single-minded scientist in the world; but science is no friend to individual welfare, and one would not like to have one&rsquo;s gravest ills drawn out and aggravated merely to satisfy an investigator on some point of abstract truth.
+Dr. Clarendon was, the article ran, undoubtedly the greatest and most single-minded scientist in the world; but science is no friend to individual welfare, and one would not like to have one's gravest ills drawn out and aggravated merely to satisfy an investigator on some point of abstract truth.
 Life is too short for that.

   Altogether, the article was diabolically skilful, and succeeded in horrifying nine readers out of ten against Dr. Clarendon and his supposed methods.
-Other papers were quick to copy and enlarge upon its substance, taking the cue it offered, and commencing a series of &ldquo;faked&rdquo; interviews which fairly ran the gamut of derogatory fantasy.
+Other papers were quick to copy and enlarge upon its substance, taking the cue it offered, and commencing a series of "faked " interviews which fairly ran the gamut of derogatory fantasy.
 In no case, however, did the doctor condescend to offer a contradiction.
 He had no time to waste on fools and liars, and cared little for the esteem of a thoughtless rabble he despised.
 When James Dalton telegraphed his regrets and offered aid, Clarendon replied with an almost boorish curtness.
 He did not heed